-\textit{Micro-level Validation:} While LLMs have shown impressive performance across a wide range of interactive decision-making tasks, research has raised concerns that LLMs may not fully grasp the tasks they perform, sometimes resulting in erratic behavior \cite{mei2024turing, ullman2023largelanguagemodelsfail}.
-Given these concerns, we need to first validate their strategic behavior at a micro level—through individual and pairwise interactions.
-Our micro-level validation has three objectives: first, to assess whether LLMs can comprehend strategic setups through utility matrices alone without explicit reference to the game’s name; second, to evaluate how different types of information provided to LLMs influence their behavior, thereby testing the feasibility of governing the system by manipulating information through the PPA; and finally, to determine whether altering the information provided results in reasonable qualitative changes in LLM decision-making behavior.
-Our approach aligns more with internal validation \cite{mcdermott2011internal}, focusing on consistent and predictable behavioral adaptation within the LLM agents themselves, rather than external validation, which compares SLA behavior to that of human agents—although the distinction between the two has become increasingly blurred for LLM-based models.
+\textbf{Micro-level Validation:} While LLMs have shown impressive performance across a wide range of interactive decision-making tasks, research has raised concerns that LLMs may not fully grasp the tasks they perform, sometimes resulting in erratic behavior \cite{mei2024turing, ullman2023largelanguagemodelsfail}.
+Given these concerns, we need to first validate their strategic behavior at a micro level, through individual and pairwise interactions.
+Our micro-level validation has three objectives: first, to assess whether LLM agents can comprehend strategic setups through utility matrices alone without explicit reference to the game’s name; second, to evaluate how different types of information provided to LLMs influence their behavior, thereby testing the feasibility of governing the system by manipulating information through the manager; and finally, to determine whether altering the information provided results in reasonable qualitative changes in LLM decision-making behavior.
+Our approach aligns more with internal validation \cite{mcdermott2011internal}, focusing on consistent and predictable behavioral adaptation within the LLM agents themselves, rather than external validation, which compares LLM agents' behavior to that of human agents, although the distinction between the two has become increasingly blurred for LLM-based models.

+To achieve these objectives, we systematically adjusted prompts with different levels of information access to evaluate LLM responses, ensuring that the LLM agent's behavior shifts appropriately.
+The process of micro-level validation is straightforward.
+Since we focus on social dilemmas where the action space for LLM agent is binary-cooperation or defection, we use the probability of an LLM agent choosing cooperation to represent its behavior under various scenarios and information levels.
+In practice, we approximate this probability distribution using observed frequencies: for a given prompt with a specific type of information, we input the prompt $N$ times and record the LLM agent's responses.
+If \enquote{cooperation} is observed $M$ times, the cooperation rate - i.e., the LLM agent's behavior in this scenario - is simply $\frac{M}{N}$.
+We set $N$ to be sufficiently large (typically greater than 100) to ensure the results are statistically meaningful.

-To achieve these objectives, we systematically adjusted prompts with different levels of information access to evaluate LLM responses, ensuring that SLA behavior shifts appropriately.
-Detailed results of these experiments are provided in subsequent sections (see the results section, also SI document, Section D, for more information).
+Detailed results of these experiments are provided in subsequent sections.
 These findings informed the refinement of the prompts used to describe the prisoner’s dilemma and the definition of LLM decision-making objectives.